 What a Grout Float Looks Like and How to Use One

 The bottom of the grout float, the part that is used to actually spread the grout, is usually made from rubber.
 The handle can be wood or plastic.

-You dab some grout onto your tool and start spreading it across the tiles, holding the tool at an angle.
-The principle is the same whether you are grouting indoors (for a bathroom, for example) or outdoors (as when laying tile for an outdoor patio).
+Using a grout float is messy business but basically straightforward.
+You dab some grout onto your tool and start spreading it across the tiles, holding the tool at a 45-degree angle.
+The principle is the same whether you are grouting indoors, for a bathroom, or in patio work in the yard, when laying tile for an outdoor patio.

 Although the idea is to work grout into the cracks, you will inevitably get a lot of it on the tiles, too.
 That is perfectly all right when grouting tile, so do not panic: You have not done any real harm, because the grout can be wiped off later easily enough.

 While on the subject of cleanliness, remember too to keep your grout float clean.
 Periodically rinse off your grout float in one of the buckets.
 It will be easier to spread the grout if the tool is clean.

 If you are undertaking a large DIY project, choose a grout float that feels comfortable in your hand.
 Try out different models at the hardware store before buying.
 If you have a big job in front of you, a little bit of extra comfort makes a huge difference.

 Grout floats can be found at most home improvement stores.
 Beginners will be surprised to learn that there are various types of grout floats.
 If you are using epoxy grout (a non-traditional type of grout), choose a grout float made to be used with epoxy grout.